pymc-devs/pymc/docs/source/index.rst

                 <a class="ui link card" href="/Gaussian_Processes.html">
                     <div class="content">
                         <div class="header">Gaussian Processes</div>
                         <div class="description">Sometimes an unknown parameter or variable in a model is not a scalar value or a fixed-length vector, but a function.
 A Gaussian process (GP) can be used as a prior probability distribution whose support is over the space of continuous functions.
-PyMC3 provides rich support for defining and using GPs.
+PyMC provides rich support for defining and using GPs.
                         </div>
                     </div>
                 </a>